-Free Seminar: Emphasis on wage requirements for disabled workers under Section 14(c) of the FLSA
+Free Seminar: Emphasis on wage requirements for workers under section 14(c) of the FLSA

-The U.S. Department of Labor’s Wage and Hour Division will offer free seminars to assist employers and community rehabilitation programs (CRPs) in complying with Section 14(c) of the Fair Labor Standards Act.
+The U.S. Department of Laborís Wage and Hour Division will offer free seminars to assist employers and community rehabilitation programs (CRPs) in complying with section 14(c) of the Fair Labor Standards Act.
 Guardians and family members of workers with disabilities are invited and encouraged to attend as well.